warmwell.com

 1. Rapid on-site tests that detect and identify important animal and plant pathogens.

-2. An Internet-based information technology programme that incorporates these assays into an integrated management scheme to focus assets for rapid outbreak control in real time.
 This system is fully compatible with that used by U. S. military, public health and law enforcement agencies, which obviously maximises its utility.
 This is not a new test system that is an incremental improvement over the past - it is a fundamentally new way to control highly-infectious disease epidemics.

 The rapid detection and identification tests are performed with standardized reagents designed to work on a common device platform for all assays.
 Several devices are already commercially available and others are close to production.
 The most popular devices are made by Idaho Technology Inc. (www.idahotech.com) and Cepheid Inc. (www.cepheid.com).
+These devices both work in the same way.

 Future models from these and other manufacturers are expected to become smaller, quicker and cheaper to purchase and operate - hand held machines are already available.
 The devices cost between £15,000 and £30,000.